When the Jews return to Zion and a comet rips the sky

 - Evil All Along: At the end, Ann Thorn is revealed to have been on Satan's side when she "gives" her husband the sacred daggers.
 She dies shortly afterward, having outlived her usefulness.

 - Eye Scream: A woman has her two eyes beaked by a raven, leaving her blindly walking into the path of an incoming truck.
 Talk about a gruesome way to go.

-- Half the Man He Used to Be: The doctor in the second film who tests Damien's blood and discovers he has jackal DNA.
+- Half the Man He Used to Be: The doctor who tests Damien's blood and discovers he has jackal DNA.
 Finds himself sliced in half whilst involved in a freak elevator "accident."

 - Sudden Sequel Death Syndrome: The last guy from the first movie (played by Leo McKern) who knew Damien's secret is killed off in the opening minutes of Damien: The Omen II, tying up a remaining loose end.
 McKern is the only cast member to appear in more than one movie of the series.

 - We Can Rule Together: Damien tries to convince his adopted brother Mark to join him in his quest to rule the Earth.

 - Adult Fear: Damien Thorn, when he found out about the birth of the Christ child, resorted to Kill 'em All.